kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-05-chelseas-cliques.md

 Chelsea have cliques.
 In the critical phases, certain players only pass to certain players and won't pass to others unless they are wide open, and even that's not a guarantee.

 - Axel Disasi, Enzo Fernandez, Conor Gallagher (to a degree), and Cole Palmer
-- Mykhaylo Mudryk, Nicolas Jackson, Malo Gusto, Marc Cucurella, Carney Chukwuemeka
+- Mykhaylo Mudryk, Nicolas Jackson, Marc Cucurella, Carney Chukwuemeka

 The first group of players avoid passing to the second group of players.
 It's like watching a training game where you have to complete a certain number of passes before passing to the second group.
 But the second group will work with the first group.